-- Remote Desktop is disabled or sets up a specific user.
+- Remote Desktop isn't enabled on or seated up a specific user

 - Remote Desktop is blocked by Windows Defender Firewall.

 - DNS issues

 What to do when you can ping but cannot remote desktop?

 If you can ping but cannot remote desktop Windows 10/11/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2, you can take one or more solutions to make you can connect to the remote device again.

 Solution 1.
 Enable Remote Desktop on the destination computer

 Despite it sounds amazing, there are some users who haven't empowered Remote Desktop on the remote computer.
 Now, follow the means to check if Remote Desktop is enabled on the host computer.